MYSTERY SHOPPING JOBS

 On the downside, it probably won’t replace your income, or even be a steady, substantial income.
 You might have to miss out on a last-minute activity because you have a shop to do at a certain time or day.
 It’s not always easy to enjoy a meal or a movie while you are busy gathering details.
 It can be a nice treat, though, to be reimbursed for a meal at a nice restaurant (especially when money is tight!).
 If you value good customer service (which would be recommended for this type of work), you have the knowledge that you are really contributing to the company’s understanding of what’s going on at the front line.
 A little extra money for doing something you might be doing anyway is nice.
 Friends and family who have never known anyone who has been a mystery shopper find it exciting and intriguing!

-10. I saw something asking me to pay to be a shopper, or to get listed as a shopper with several companies.
+10. I saw something asking me to pay to be a shopper or to get listed as a shopper with several companies.
 Is this a good deal?

 I don’t think so.
 I’ve been shopping for 4 years now by applying to 2 newspaper ads, and several places online.
 I would not pay anyone for the “privilege” of mystery shopping and do not recommend that you do either!
 11. I’m anxious to start shopping now!
 How can I start working as soon as possible?
 Apply to some or all of the places listed below.
 You may want to look at the applications first so you can think about some of your answers.
 To make the process easier, open your Notepad or Word Processor, and put the answers to common questions in a file.
 Then just copy (CTRL + C) and paste (CTRL + V) the answers into the application box!
 The most common questions are these: “Have you mystery shopped before?
 If not what qualifies you?”"List an example of good/bad customer service that you have experienced.”
 “What do you think makes good customer service?”
 With these questions, they are looking for your attention to details, an understanding of customer service, ability to be discreet and unbiased, and clear, logical written communication from you.
 Some companies may contact you quickly.
 Others may be a month or more.
 Apply to all you can find; don’t worry that you will have too much work.
 You can always turn down a job if you’re too busy!
 So start working on your answers and get started filling out those applications!
 In most cases, these links take you straight to the application forms.
 It may be to your benefit to explore the site some to find out what areas they cover, what type of shops they do, etc. NONE of the following require fees of any kind to shop!